Monte Carlo simulations

 Four elements are involved in the construction of a simulation model:

-- Scenario variables allow to include in the simulation model a quantity that is fixed in the model, except during the tornado analysis where it can vary between two bounds.
+Scenario variables allow to include in the simulation model a quantity that is fixed in the model, except during the tornado analysis where it can vary between two bounds.

-- Result variables correspond to outputs of the model.
+Result variables correspond to the outputs of the model.
 They depend either directly or indirectly, through one or more Excel formulae, on the random variables to which distributions have been associated and if available on the scenario variables.
 The goal of computing the simulation model is to obtain the distribution of the result variables.